 "We are seeing steady growth each week meaning tourists are returning to Vanuatu.
 Even with the two big hotels still closed, our passenger numbers are good."

 Domestic flights too have received a boost Mr. Laloyer said, with high demand for travel to Santo and the outer islands.

 "We are pleased to see tourists visiting our outer islands - especially those untouched by the cyclone.
-Our team worked very hard in the first few weeks after the cyclone to get the message out the northern islands in particularly were unaffected by Pam.
+Our team worked very hard in the first few weeks after the cyclone to get the message out the northern islands, in particular, were unaffected by Pam.

 "Air Vanuatu has recently released specials from Australia and New Zealand to further encourage tourists to return to Vanuatu and campaigns planned for the next six months to maintain our presence in the market," he said.

 "It is important to note that our smaller hotel partners in Port Vila are open and whilst we wait with anticipation for Iririki and Holiday Inn to re-open, there are plenty of other options for visitors.

 "We are also strongly recommending the implementation of the tourism recovery plan initiated by the Tourism Office and stakeholders as soon as possible in order to boost the destination after the cyclone," Mr. Laloyer said.